Independence of $\ell$ for the supports in the Decomposition Theorem

-Our main result Theorem \ref{T1} could be regarded as a variant of this conjecture with respect to the perverse $t$-structure, namely, we prove that if $f$ is proper, then for each $n$, the family of semisimplified perverse sheaves $\leftexp{p}{R^nf_*}(\s F_i)^{\text{ss}}$ is ``independent of $i$": the supports of their irreducible constituents are the same, and the family of local systems on each support is compatible.
+Our main result Theorem \ref{T1} could be regarded as a variant of this conjecture with respect to the perverse $t$-structure; namely, we prove that if $f$ is proper, then for each $n$, the family of semisimplified perverse sheaves $\leftexp{p}{R^nf_*}(\s F_i)^{\text{ss}}$ is ``independent of $i$": the supports of their irreducible constituents are the same, and the family of local systems on each support is compatible.
 As a corollary, we have

-\begin{thm} When $k$ is the algebraic closure of a finite field, the set of supports occurring in the decomposition of $Rf_*IC_X(\Qlb)$ is independent of $\ell.$ Moreover, as $\ell$ varies, the local systems occurring in the decomposition over each stratum form a compatible system \emph{(}with respect to some model defined over a finite subfield of $k$\emph{)}. \end{thm}
+\begin{thm} For a proper morphism $f:X\to Y$ of $\ol{\bb F}_p$-schemes of finite type, the set of supports occurring in the decomposition of $Rf_*\IC_X(\Qlb)$ is independent of $\ell$.
+Moreover, as $\ell\ne p$ varies, the local systems occurring in the decomposition over each stratum form a compatible system \emph{(}with respect to some model defined over a finite subfield of $\ol{\bb F}_p$\emph{)}. \end{thm}

 This can be regarded as the relative version of a result of Gabber \cite{Fuj}.

 \begin{blank} We fix some notations and conventions.